All Politics Is Local

 Why I Looked It Up

-I was reading a book about Tip O’Neil and this was apparently on of his favorite phrases.
+I was reading Tip and the Gipper and this was apparently one of his favorite phrases.
 It’s something I had heard for years.